 I believe when we begin to wrestle with what it means to live in community, we are wrestling with what it would look like to be honest, vulnerable and transparent with other believers.
 To be really forthcoming, as much as I hope for that type of community and work toward it in my own life, sometimes the idea scares the heck out of me.
 I think it is there, in the tension of my own struggle, that I recognize the real issue: If the Church is going to stay relevant and engaged in our culture, we need to figure this community thing out.

-This past weekend found my wife and I burning the midnight oil with old friends from Nashville, people we have known and loved for over ten years.
+This past weekend my wife and I spent time with old friends, people we have known and loved for over ten years.
 It was one of those evenings of ageless conversation around the kitchen table.
 When people who have shared the same story can struggle, celebrate, laugh at old jokes, dream new dreams, talk about who they are and what they want to become with endless honesty and very little pretense.
-Everything seemed right and holy from the laughter of our children playing in the background, to the soundtrack of college favorites smoking like incense into the mood of the room, and the graceful way each of our stories blended to affirm each other’s subtle transformations-our journeys toward being the people God intended us to be.
-It was a memorable evening.

 And so with that familiar mixture of heartache and thankfulness, we saw our friends to the road the next day and began reflecting on the time we had spent with them.
 There is something powerful about that type of community experience, and unfortunately it rarely happens in a church setting.
 We attend a rather large church that is working hard to involve its members in home-based small group meetings; I know it is something that has been a struggle for our pastoral staff.
 After visiting with our friends, I became fixated, wondering what it would take to experience that depth of community with a small group of people who barely know each other.
 Can it even happen?